Paige Barocca, RN, LDEM, CPM

 What are the limitations of home birth midwifery care?

-- Certified Professional Midwives licensed in Maryland are not permitted to attend vaginal births after cesareans (VBACs), twin births, or breech births.
+- Certified Professional Midwives licensed in Maryland are not permitted to attend vaginal births after cesareans (VBACs), twins, or breech births.

 - You may risk out of care if your pregnancy becomes high risk.
 This includes the development of pregnancy-induced hypertension, pre-eclampsia, severe anemia, placenta previa, preterm labor, gestational diabetes that is not diet controlled, and other medical complications.